 4. Line 206—you have instructed to remove 1 ml samples at different time points but started with only 3 ml of culture.
 Using up the whole sample will cause the culture to have a significantly different degree of aeration in the latter half of the incubation period than during the first half, which could affect the growth rate.

 Reply.
 We thank the reviewer for catching this error.
 We increased both the volume of the culture (10 mL) and size of the tube (50 ml).
 This way it will be less likely the sampling will impact the aeration and growth rate of the bacteria.
 We also inserted the following note after step 1.6.
-“Regardless of the type of used volume of culture total to ensure appropriate aeration of the bacter.”
+“Regardless of the type of container used, make sure that it is sterile, vented and that the volume of culture does not exceed 20% of the total volume of the container to ensure appropriate aeration of the bacteria.
+If using a culture tube, keep it tilted at a 45 ° angle during culture.”

 5. Line 212: You don’t state the diluent.